icukovic/gingerbill.org-source/content/article/2019-02-16-memory-allocation-strategies-004.md

 The pool allocator is a very useful allocator for when you need to allocator "things" in _chunks_ and the things within those chunks share the same lifetime.
 The full source code is [available here](/code/memory-allocation-strategies/part004.c).

-In this next article(s), I will discuss virtual memory and allocating of physical pages from the OS.
+In the next article, I will discuss free list memory allocators.